JohanesSetiawan/tts-javanese-transformers/README.md

-# TTS Javanese using Transformers
+# TTS Javanese using Transformers | *WIP*

-This is toy implementation of transformer tts: https://arxiv.org/pdf/1809.08895.pdf
+This is toy implementation of transformer tts: https://arxiv.org/pdf/1809.08895.pdf | *WIP: Work In Progress*

 Main simplifications: